jbulharvard77/p4.jbulharvard77.biz/README.md

 Plowers will also sign up to the app.
 They can view all of the current pending requests and choose which one they want to accept.
 This would be convenient for a plower. for if they were on the road and checked their smart phone they could select a driveway that is close in proximity.

+The style is clearly lacking.
+The functionality dominated my time.

 - The app will provide error messages if the input wasn't accepted
+- It will not allow you to schedule on the same day that you previously scheduled for
+- It will calculate the cost per the input from the customer

 Javascript